 New regulations in the United States, for buyers making late payments, is the result of penalty fees with a supplier.
 In 2016 The Hackett Group completed a Payment Practices Poll and discovered that “nearly one-quarter of all supplier invoices are paid late.”
 We recommend that you research regulations in your municipality to ensure supply chain is aware of the consequences of past due payments.

 When a company makes a late payment to a supplier, the relationship can diminish, and penalties might apply because of contractual agreements and government regulations.
 One way to prevent this from happening is practicing effective communication, processes and setting up automated payments.
 If you need to make changes to a contract, it is important to contact a supplier immediately to enhance the process of payments.

 A procurement software system holds information that includes a company’s payment terms.
 The Accounts Payable team processes invoices and the software calculates the payment due date in the system.
 In addition, the program adjusts for holidays and weekends.
 When the payment appears on the system a check is mailed on the same day it is due.

-To improve DSO and lower working capital most buyers are changing terms to take advantage of discounts that are offered by suppliers when a payment is early.
+To improve DSO and lower working capital, most buyers change terms to take advantage of supplier discounts offered with early payments.
 As a result, suppliers that are limited in cash can neutralize extended terms, improve cash flow and upgrade their DSO.